-This intangible asset, which represents an entry fee, with an unspecified life is, by definition, nondepreciable and is tested annually.
-During the 2018/2019 financial year, indications of impairment losses were identified requiring the implementation of an impairment test which led to the recognition of a \notin 60 million impairment, in addition to the \notin 13 million recognized during the preceding financial year.
+This intangible asset, which represents an entry fee, with an unspecified life is, by definition, non-depreciable and is tested annually.
+During the 2018/2019 financial year, indications of impairment losses were identified requiring the implementation of an impairment test which led to the recognition of a €60 million impairment, in addition to the €13 million recognized during the preceding financial year.
 In view of this impairment, this intangible asset is now fully impaired.
+The company was liquidated on March 31, 2023.